SovaNetwork/.github/profile/README.md

 ## Overview

-Sova is a next-generation EVM network with integrated Bitcoin interoperability designed for native BTC wealth products.
-Our bridgeless architecture allows smart contracts to use BTC UTXOs programmatically, enabling new ways for BTC-based DeFi applications.
+Sova is an EVM blockchain with integrated Bitcoin interoperability designed for native BTC wealth products.
+Sova's architecture allows smart contracts to use BTC UTXOs programmatically, enabling a new wave of BTC-based DeFi applications.

 ### Key Features